Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsection{Pervasive frameworks for AI}

-Several hardware and open source software libraries are publicly available for pervasive devices, particularly resource-limited ones, to enable DNN training and inference.
-As a first example, Google TensorFlow \cite{Tensorflow} is an open source deep learning framework released in 2015 to execute DNN tasks on heterogeneous distributed systems based on their estimated computational and communication times.
-In 2017, an optimized version of TensorFlow, namely TensorFlowLite \cite{Tensorflowlite}, was specially designed for resource constrained devices, such as Raspberry Pi.
-This new version was further enhanced by enabling mobile GPU support, in 2019.
-However, TensorFlowLite was not designed to process the training phase but only to compress pre-trained DNN models and perform inference tasks with minimum latency.
-Another lightweight deep learning framework developed by Facebook is Caffe2 \cite{caffe2}.
-Caffe2 provides a straightforward way to experiment deep learning algorithms with an easy update, high flexibility, and ability to enable heterogeneous models on low-power devices.
-In 2019, this framework was merged with the well-known deep learning platform, PyTorch \cite{Pytorch}, for research and production purposes.
+Several hardware and software libraries are publicly available for pervasive devices, particularly resource-limited ones, to enable DNN training and inference.
+As a first example, Google TensorFlow \cite{Tensorflow} is an open source deep learning framework released in 2015 to execute DNN tasks on heterogeneous distributed systems based on their estimated computational and communication capacities, which was optimized later to be adequate for resource constrained devices (e.g., Raspberry Pi) and GPU execution.
+Another lightweight deep learning framework developed by Facebook is Caffe2 \cite{caffe2} that provides a straightforward way to experiment heterogeneous deep learning models on low-power devices.
 Core ML \cite{CoreML} and DeepLearningKit \cite{ DeepLearningKit} are two machine learning frameworks commercialized by Apple to support pre-trained models on iPhone/iPad devices.
-More specifically, Core ML was designed to leverage the CPU/GPU endowed with the end-device for deep learning applications such as natural language and image processing, while minimizing the energy consumption and memory footprint.
-On the other hand, DeepLearningKit supports more complex networks such as CNNs and it is coined to utilize the GPU more efficiently for iOS based applications.
-Equipping end-devices with GPUs is important for an efficient inference and model training.
-In this context, IoT-specific development kits are provided to experiment AI in edge computing.
-One of the recent powerful kits is the NVIDIA Jetson Nano developer kit \cite{NVIDIA}, which is a powerful small device that enables running multiple DNNs in parallel for intensive applications including object recognition.
-The Intel Edison kit \cite{Intel} is another popular AI platform designed for IoT experiments.
+More specifically, Core ML was designed to leverage the CPU/GPU endowed with the end-device for deep learning applications such as natural language and image processing, while DeepLearningKit supports more complex networks such as CNNs and it is coined to utilize the GPU more efficiently for iOS based applications.

+Since pervasive AI is still in its early stages, only few frameworks are dedicated specifically for distributed learning.
+One of these deep learning frameworks is MXNet \cite{mxnet}, which is used for pervasive training.
+MXNet uses KVStore\footnote{www.kvstore.io} to synchronize parameters shared among participants during the learning process.
+To monitor the utilization of pervasive resources, Ganglia \cite{Ganglia} is designed to identify memory, CPU, and network requirements of the training and track the hardware usage for each participant.
+As for the inference phase, authors in \cite{hardInf} designed a hardware prototype targeting distributed deep learning for on-device prediction.